gnomehat/gnomehat/README.md

 To stop the server and all workers, run `gnomehat stop`.

-## Security

-By default, the GnomeHat server makes the `experiments_dir` you specify available to all local machines.
-If you're running GnomeHat on a server with a public IP, make sure port 8086 is not open to the world.

 ## How It Works

 `gnomehat_run` assumes that your current working directory is a git